KwKKei/power_outage_investigation/README.md

 Since we interested in the relationship between `'CAUSE.CATEGORY'` and other columns, and we believe that their data can be expressed into a more detailed column like `'CAUSE.CATEGORY.DETAIL'`.
 As such, we would like to find how the missingness in `'CAUSE.CATEGORY.DETAIL'` are depended on the other columns.

-1. TOTAL.CUSTOMERS and CAUSE.CATEGORY.DETAIL
+## `'TOTAL.CUSTOMERS'` and `'CAUSE.CATEGORY.DETAIL'` (MCAR)

-Null Hypothesis: The missingness of `'CAUSE.CATEGORY.DETAIL'` does not depend on `'TOTAL.CUSTOMERS'`.
+**Null Hypothesis:** The missingness of `'CAUSE.CATEGORY.DETAIL'` does not depend on `'TOTAL.CUSTOMERS'`.

-Alternative Hypothesis: The missingness of `'CAUSE.CATEGORY.DETAIL'` depends on `'TOTAL.CUSTOMERS'`
+**Alternative Hypothesis:** The missingness of `'CAUSE.CATEGORY.DETAIL'` depends on `'TOTAL.CUSTOMERS'`

-We are using the cumulative distribution function (CDFs) to measure the simularity between the two distributions in order to find out the K-S statistic that is roughly defined as the **largest difference between two CDFs**.

-Below are the distributions of `'CAUSE.CATEGROY.DETIAL'` and `'TOTAL.CUSTOMERS'` in a form of the plotly plot, we conducted the shape of the two distribution are unsimular and the
+Below are the distributions of missing values of `'CAUSE.CATEGROY.DETIAL'`, which we call it `'DETAIL.MISSING'`, and `'TOTAL.CUSTOMERS'` in a form of the plotly plot, we conducted the shape of the two distribution are unsimular.
+As such, running the Kolmogorov-Smirnov to collect the observed statistic is the purpose to run a permutation test to find out the p-value whether it is fall in the distribution.
 <iframe src="assets/fig_total_cutomer_dist.html" width=800 height=600 frameBorder=0></iframe>

+Before that, we are using the cumulative distribution function (CDFs) to see the simularity between the two distributions in order to find out the K-S statistic that is roughly defined as the **largest difference between two CDFs**.
+Here you can see the difference of mean is quite large.

+<iframe src="assets/fig_total_cutomer_CDF.html" width=800 height=600 frameBorder=0></iframe>

+After we run the permutation test, we can see the histogram below is showing the p-value is 1.0 since the obseved statistic is fall beyond the whole distribution.
+As a result, we can conclude that the missingness of `'CASUE.CATEGORY.DETAIL'` does not depend on the `'TOTAL.CUSTOMERS'` column.
+We fail to reject the null hypothesis.

+<iframe src="assets/fig_total_cutomer_KS.html" width=800 height=600 frameBorder=0></iframe>

+## `'OUTAGE.DURATION'` and `'CAUSE.CATEGORY.DETAIL'` (MAR)

+**Null Hypothesis:** The missingness of `'CAUSE.CATEGORY.DETAIL'` does not depend on `'OUTAGE.DURATION'`

+**Alternative hypothesis:** The missingness of `'CAUSE.CATEGORY.DETAIL'` depends on `'OUTAGE.DURATION'`

+Below are the distributions of `'DETAIL.MISSING'` and `'OUTAGE.DURATION'` in a form of the plotly plot, we conducted the shape of the two distribution are , but this time the mean difference is quite small according to the distribution.
+We can also run the Kolmogorov-Smirnov to collect the observed statistic is the purpose to run a permutation test to find out the p-value whether it is fall in the distribution.
+<iframe src="assets/fig_total_cutomer_dist.html" width=800 height=600 frameBorder=0></iframe>

+After collected the ks-statistic and run the permutation test, we see a p-value of 0.01 which satisfy the signigicance level of 5%, so we can reject the nul hypothesis.
+The missingness of `'CAUSE.CATEGORY.DETAIL'` is depend on the values of `'OUTAGE.DURATION'`

+<iframe src="assets/fig_outage_duration_KS.html" width=800 height=600 frameBorder=0></iframe>

 ---